Become a fan of h2g2

 Age First Entered Parliament

-24 of our Premiers entered parliament for the first time before the age of 25, and a further twelve before they turned 30.
+24 of our Premiers (up to 2013) entered parliament for the first time before the age of 25, and a further twelve before they turned 30.
 Almost half of all our Prime Ministers entered parliament in their twenties.
 However, age need not be a barrier: Chamberlain was the eldest debutant at 49 and if only for the dispute with Hitler he may have been better remembered.

 21 Devonshire, Rockingham, Grafton, North, Pitt, Peel, Rosebery